About the course

 The Cortex Club, a student-led organisation for those studying neuroscience in Oxford, provides an extensive series of seminars and social events where students from all departments can meet to exchange ideas.
 This is in addition to the seminars and other events that are organised at both divisional and departmental level.

-It is recommended that you choose a college where a member of the Programme Organising Committee is a fellow from the list of colleges available on the Neuroscience website.
+The department recommends that you indicate a preference for a college where a member of the Programme Organising Committee is a fellow from the list of colleges available on the Neuroscience website.

 However, all of the following colleges do accept students on the MSc in Neuroscience: